When Can a Baby Hear – Newborn Hearing Development

 - Hearing Screening Test for Infants

 The first sense that your baby develops is hearing.
-In fact, it is a known fact that babies develop their hearing ability even before being born, this is one of the reasons a lot of parents play music or talk to their baby when they’re still in the womb.
-Your baby’s ability to react to sound has been developing for months before their birth and can be fully developed as early as a month after they are born.
-Even though their hearing is fully developed within the first month, your baby may only start to respond to sounds much later.
-You can also expect them to react to sounds in different ways, for instance, humming to your child while putting them to sleep can stop them from crying, the same can be said about when you have conversations with them.
+In fact, it is known that babies develop their hearing ability even before being born.
+This is one of the reasons a lot of parents play music or talk to their baby when the baby is still in the womb.
+Your baby’s ability to react to sound develops for months before their birth and can be fully developed as early as a month after he born.
+Even though hearing is fully developed within the first month, your baby may only start to respond to sounds much later.
+You can also expect him to react to sounds in different ways, for instance, humming to your child while putting them to sleep can stop him from crying, the same can be said about when you have conversations with him.

-The process to understand if your baby is hearing clearly or not is done through a screening process, this screening is actually done when you’re baby is still in the hospital right after the delivery.
-If you are unsure of whether your baby can hear clearly or not, talk to your doctor, they will share the results of your baby’s auditory screening and if needed run another screening to ensure they can hear correctly.
+The process to understand if your baby is hearing clearly or not is done through a screening process called Otoacoustic emissions (OAE).
+This is done when your baby is still in the hospital right after the delivery.
+If you are unsure of whether your baby can hear clearly or not, talk to your doctor.
+He will share the results of your baby’s auditory screening and if needed run another screening to ensure your baby can hear correctly.

-One of the most difficult questions to answer is when can your baby hear sounds for the first time, this is because the development of your child’s hearing, as mentioned is developed within the womb, the exact time they begin to hear is hard to estimate as it is case specific but you will notice if that they can hear sounds as they will kick in your belly more consistently when they hear a familiar sound, the voice of your partner can cause a reaction for instance.
-After birth, your baby’s hearing develops at an extremely rapid pace and will fully be developed between 4-7 weeks.
+One of the most difficult questions to answer is when can your baby hear sounds for the first time.
+This is because the development of babies’ hearing, as mentioned, is developed within the womb, and the exact time they begin to hear is hard to estimate as it is case-specific.
+But, you will notice if that they can hear sounds as they will kick consistently when they hear a familiar sound.
+The voice of your partner can cause a reaction, for instance.
+After birth, your baby’s hearing develops at an extremely rapid pace and will be fully developed between 4-7 weeks.

 Baby Hearing Development

-- 0-2 months – Your baby’s hearing has fully developed, they may not respond to the sounds but through screenings done by your doctor, you can monitor her growth.
-This is around when they can clearly hear high-pitched sounds.
+- 0-2 months – Your baby’s hearing has fully developed.
+He may not respond to the sounds, but through screenings done by your doctor, you can monitor his growth.
+This is around the time when they can clearly hear high-pitched sounds.

-- 3 months – This is approximately when you can expect your baby to have some form of reaction to sounds, this is usually in the form of sound mimicking, you can expect them to gurgle or coo in response to your voice or other sounds.
-This is their way of trying to develop speech patterns as well.
+- 3 months – This is approximately when you can expect your baby to have some form of reaction to sounds, usually in the form of sound mimicking.
+You can expect him to gurgle or coo in response to your voice or other sounds.
+This is his way of trying to develop speech patterns as well.

-- 6 months – This hearing milestone is when your baby will be more responsive to the subtler sounds, they may try mimicking sounds that aren’t familiar.
+- 6 months – This hearing milestone is when your baby will be more responsive to subtler sounds and may try mimicking sounds that aren’t familiar.
 By this time, your little one may even recognize their name and respond well to it.

-- 12 months – The final milestone for hearing, your baby can now recognize and respond to the most subtle or understated sounds.
-Expect them to even recognize their favourite songs or cartoon voices at this stage.
+- 12 months – The final milestone for hearing.
+Your baby can now recognise and respond to the most subtle or understated sounds.
+Expect him to even recognize his favourite songs or cartoon voices at this stage.

 There are always methods to help you develop your newborn baby’s hearing, here are a few tips to help you do that:

-- Have your baby around conversations, ask your partner to converse with them constantly and you should do the same as well.
+- Have your baby around conversations.
+Ask your partner to converse with him constantly and you should do the same as well.

-- Play calm, relaxing music, preferably instrumental, smooth jazz is known to help develop acoustic senses, calm your child down and develop their hearing, western classical music is also commonly known to have a similar effect.
+- Play calm, relaxing music.
+Preferably, instrumental smooth jazz is known to help develop acoustic senses, calm your child down and develop his hearing.
+Western classical music is also commonly known to have a similar effect.

-- Your partner and you should constantly sing to them or read to them, a newborn relaxes when they hear the voice of their parents.
+- Your partner and you should constantly sing to him or read to him.
+A newborn relaxes when he hears the voice of his parents.

-- When your baby is old enough, get them toys that are musical.
+- When your baby is old enough, get him toys that have musical elements.

-- Observe your baby and emphasize on any sound that they are attracted to.
-If they hear an aeroplane in the sky, look at them and acknowledge that you heard it too.
+- Observe your baby and emphasise on any sound that he is attracted to.
+If he hears an aeroplane in the sky, look at him and acknowledge that you heard it too.

-In the situation your child is exposed to these factors, it may impair their hearing either temporarily or permanently.
+In the situation your child is exposed to these factors, it may impair his hearing either temporarily or permanently.

 Hearing Screening Test for Infants

-It is now the norm for most hospitals to run routine screenings for hearing soon after the birth of your baby, once you have recovered to some extent from the delivery, you can consult your doctor to know the result of your baby’s auditory screening.
+It is now the norm for most hospitals to run routine screenings for hearing soon after the birth of your baby.
+Once you have recovered to some extent after the delivery, you can consult your doctor to know the result of your baby’s auditory screening.
 If they haven’t yet done it, ensure they do before you leave the hospital.
-After getting home, using the guidelines provided above, you can run a baby hearing test at home by monitoring their reactions to sounds at regular intervals and comparing them to the hearing development milestone mentioned earlier.
+After getting home, using the guidelines provided above, you can run a hearing test at home by monitoring his reactions to sounds at regular intervals and comparing them to the hearing development milestone mentioned earlier.

 A general rule of thumb for your baby’s hearing is to understand that they have already begun hearing after birth.
 If your baby fails their screening at the hospital or is struggling to reach their hearing development milestones, you may need to seek medical advice.